The heart and soul of Putnam Heights Elementary

-If you’ve entered Putnam Heights Elementary School any time over the past 28 years, there’s a good chance you were greeted by Dayna Smith.
+If you’ve entered Putnam Heights Elementary School in Eau Claire any time over the past 28 years, there’s a good chance you were greeted by Dayna Smith.
 Likely with a smile.
 And very possibly by name.

 Since August of 1992 she’s served as the school’s secretary, a job whose duties far transcend the office managerial role one might expect.
 Dayna is part-teacher, part-counselor, part-confidante, and, when called upon, even part-nurse.
 While the school now has a health care assistant, for several years, if a student suffered a bump, or a bruise, or a scrape, or a fever, Dayna always had just the fix.